You could be a candidate for HFX if...

 • This includes Aetna, Humana, United, Cigna, and Blue Cross Blue Shield

-• Just like any medical procedure, you can expect to first meet your deductible for the year in addition to any copays or coinsurance fees defined by your unique plan
+• Just like any medical procedure, typically you can expect to pay the cost of any unmet deductible for the year, along with any copay or coinsurance fee required for a procedure, as detailed in your unique plan benefits

 • Medicare and all Medicare Supplemental/Medicare Replacement insurances cover HFX